pauljeter/pauljeter-astro/src/content/blog/create-a-fabric-patch-stitching-social-media-icon-quickly-with-photoshop.md

 ![photoshop patch style social media icon tutorial step three-2](/images/photoshop-patch-style-social-media-icon-tutorial-step-three-2.png)

 Next, with the Eraser Tool (E), select a square brush about 70px and delete the spaces of the stitching layer.
-Remember, It doesn’t have to be perfect since the final icon will be relatively small on your website.
+Remember, It doesn't have to be perfect since the final icon will be relatively small on your website.

 ![photoshop patch style social media icon tutorial step three-3](/images/photoshop-patch-style-social-media-icon-tutorial-step-three-3.png)

-Now let’s create the effects on the stitching in the layer blending options (Layer>Layer Style>Blending Options) using the following settings.
+Now let's create the effects on the stitching in the layer blending options (Layer>Layer Style>Blending Options) using the following settings.

 Bevel and Emboss: